yeswanth/gatsby-source-google-sheets/README.md

 # gatsby-source-google-sheets

 This is a fork of the now unmaintained [brandonmp/gatsby-source-google-sheets](https://github.com/brandonmp/gatsby-source-google-sheets/).
 We've [tried to get in touch](https://github.com/brandonmp/gatsby-source-google-sheets/issues/46) with the original author without success.
 Thanks @brandonmp for a great plugin.

-This fork fixes some problems with the unmaintained version, especially [TypeError: Cannot read property 'worksheets' of undefined #45](https://github.com/brandonmp/gatsby-source-google-sheets/issues/45).
+This fork fixes some problems with the original and unmaintained version, especially [TypeError: Cannot read property 'worksheets' of undefined #45](https://github.com/brandonmp/gatsby-source-google-sheets/issues/45).
+It also supports newer versions of Gatsby.
+We will actively maintained this plugin since we use it ourselves 🙂

+# Why?

 Why go through the hassle of setting up a complicated headless CMS when Google Sheets already has user permissions, revision history, and a powerful UI?